-Much of this reputation as the best in the industry comes from being the inventors of the moving coil magnetic cartridge in 1948.
+Much of this reputation as the best in the industry comes from being the inventor of the moving coil magnetic cartridge in 1948.
 If you are looking for the best cartridge for your turntable, the chances of it being an Ortofon are sky-high.

-Notable moving coil cartridge: Ortofon MC Anna Diamond (link to check the price at MusicDirect)
+Notable moving coil cartridge: Ortofon MC Anna Diamond

 This moving-coil cartridge belongs to Ortofon’s highest-performing line and represents the pinnacle of their technology.
 The cantilever used for it is made of diamond, and together with the Ortofon Replicant 100, they offer uncanny responsiveness, extreme transparency, and high speed.

 No other cartridge in the Ortofon line will give you an experience close to that of the Anna Diamond.
 If you’re looking for the best, this is a serious candidate.

 Notable moving magnet cartridge: Ortofon 2M Black LVB 250